 Sadly, a 2015 tornado took out nearly half of their trees.
-Not inclined to be defeated, however, the Pawelk family has subsequently replanted their crop, and it’s looking better than ever.
+Not the type to be defeated, however, the Pawelk family replanted their crop, and they’re looking better than ever.

-Their website details when their different apples become available for picking and is regularly updated.
+Their website details when their different apples become available for picking.
 It also has guidelines for visitors wanting to pick their own apples at LuceLine Orchard.

 They may be in the business of apples, but this determined family also grows four different types of grapes and a selection of pumpkins and squash, perfect for seasonal picking.

 In addition to this, they produce honey from their own hives while their gorgeous bee population pollinates their trees.
-Maple syrup is available from tapped trees on the Luce Line Trail.
+Maple syrup is available from tapped trees on the Luce Line Trail, too!